razinj/docker-custom-apt-cacher-ng/README.md

 # Custom apt-cacher-ng Docker image

-Code from the blog post hosted on RAZINJ Dev
+This repository is associated with a blog post, for more details please head to the post [here](https://razinj.dev/build-and-run-apt-cacher-ng-proxy-in-docker)

 Dockerfile features :